Mohammed-wsabi/b00401062.github.io/Blogger/Programming Languages.md

 ## Java

+Java is one of the few languages brought into being in the early history of computer programming.
+It is characterized by well-structured syntax but solicits inevitable criticism on its verbosity.
+Equipped with profuse built-in libraries, Java supports native graphical user interface, network programming, database management, etc. It is also powered by a broad community, of which the most well-known one is [Apache](https://www.apache.org).
+Due to its enduring popularity in the industry, Java will undoubtedly keep evolving at a steady pace to adapt to the ever-changing world.

 ## C & Python

 C has a long history, compared to other newcomers, which can date back to 1970s.
 It is extremely efficient due not only to less overloading for each instruction but also to direct compilation from human-readable code to Assembly code.
 C does not provide advanced data structures, which makes it a popular tool for classroom use, since students have to implement each data structure/algorithm from scratches instead of using a black-box without knowing what is inside.